WayScience/pyroptosis_signature_image_profiling/0.wave1_data/2.cellprofiler_analysis/README.md

 # Perform CellProfiler analysis on Interstellar wave 1 data

-In this module, we create a LoadData csv with the illumination correction function to use in the [LoadData module in CellProfiler](https://cellprofiler-manual.s3.amazonaws.com/CPmanual/LoadData.html) and perform segmentation + feature extraction using CellProfiler.
+In this module, we create a LoadData csv with the illumination correction (IC) function to use in the [LoadData module in CellProfiler](https://cellprofiler-manual.s3.amazonaws.com/CPmanual/LoadData.html) and perform segmentation + feature extraction using CellProfiler.

 We run the [interstellar_wave1_analysis.cpproj](interstellar_wave1_analysis.cpproj) pipeline and output three sqlite files.
 Each file corresponds to a dilation size (Figure 1):